 Tin and its close cousin terne, a lead-tin mixture that appears lackluster (hence its French name which translates as dull), were the most common metal roofing materials of the 19th century and are important in authentic historical renovations.

 Zinc had a brief run of popularity in the early 1800s as a roofing material, but it became most critical to metal roofing in 1837 when French metallurgists coated iron and steel with zinc to invent galvanization and (mostly) rust-proof metal.

 In the 21st century, galvanized steel is the go-to metal roofing material.
 It is the least expensive roofing material and can be coated in many ways for appearance.
-Corrugated metal can be fabricated from a G-60 steel that is thinner grade and less expensive.
-Standard standing seam roofs can be made from G-90 grade steel, a higher-end Galvalume steel, or aluminum.
+Corrugated metal can be fabricated from a high-end G-90 steel suitable for residential applications or G-60 steel that is thinner grade and less expensive.

 Even galvanized steel can corrode.
 Galvalume is a trademarked product from U.S. Steel that takes carbon steel and coats it with an aluminum-zinc alloy that performs like galvanized steel on steroids.

 But even Galvalume will eventually lose the corrosion battle against the salt spray of ocean near the coastal regions.
 In such cases, aluminum is the metal of choice.
 Although more expensive than steel, initially, aluminum’s longer life expectancy helps level the eventual bottom lines.

 In the popular imagination, “corrugated” metal roofs are often associated with rusting frontier store fronts, old barns, and dilapidated rural shacks.